ltspicer/GALAXIS.electronic/README.md

 The exe is for Windows users without install Python.
 Start with double-click on starter.bat.

 I found that Windows doesn't need the starter.
-Just click galaxy.exe!
+Just click galaxis.exe!

 Home of this game: https://www.ltspiceusers.ch/threads/galaxis-electronic-1980-von-ravensburger-python3-spiel.989/#post-2643